-According to the Centers for Disease Control and Prevention, (CDC), an estimated 3.9 percent of American adults have gout.
-That breaks down to 5.9 percent of men and 2.0 percent of women.
+An estimated 3.9 percent of American adults have gout — that’s 5.9 percent of American men and 2.0 percent of American women.
 Age, diet, alcohol use, and family history can affect your risk of developing gout.

 Infectious and reactive arthritis

-An infection inside one of your joints can cause pain and swelling.
-Bacteria, viruses, or fungi can infect a joint by spreading from another part of your body.
+Infectious (septic) arthritis is an infection in one of your joints that causes pain or swelling.
+The infection can be caused by bacteria, viruses, or fungi.
+It can start in another part of your body and spread to your joints.
 This kind of arthritis is often accompanied by a fever and chills.
-It’s also called septic arthritis.

-Reactive arthritis can occur when an infection in one part of your body causes inflammation in a joint elsewhere in your body.
-The infection often starts in your bladder or sexual organs.
-For years this condition was known as Reiter’s syndrome.
+Reactive arthritis can occur when an infection in one part of your body triggers inflammation in a joint elsewhere in your body.
+The infection often occurs in your bladder or sexual organs.

 To diagnose these conditions, your doctor can order tests on samples of your blood, urine, and fluid from inside an affected joint.